ikanko1989/SpringBootFootballClub/README.md

 "Football Club" Spring Boot app to manage football clubs with CRUD operations, connected to:
 * AWS RDS MySQL database
 * local H2 database

+3 ways of deployement tested:
+* IaC Terraform for deployment to AWS EC2 instance
 * CI deployment using GitHub Actions for automated builds and deployment to an AWS EC2 instance
+* Locally from InteliJ

 ### What I Learned

 Through building this Spring Boot FootballClub application, I gained hands-on experience with developing RESTful APIs using Spring Data JPA and Hibernate.